-Patrick J. Sims, Vice Provost for Diversity & Climate and Chief Diversity Officer
+Patrick J. Sims, Deputy Vice Chancellor for Diversity and Inclusion & Chief Diversity Officer

-Sims joined the UW–Madison faculty in 2004 and is a full professor in the Department of Theatre & Drama.
-He developed the Theatre for Cultural and Social Awareness (TCSA) interactive theatre-based training model that dramatizes sensitive subject matters for universities, corporate and non-profit organizations.
+Sims joined the UW–Madison faculty in 2004 as a professor in the Department of Theatre & Drama.
+He developed the Theatre for Cultural and Social Awareness (TCSA) interactive training model that dramatizes sensitive subject matters for universities, corporations and non-profit organizations.
 Sims is a founding member and artistic director of the Human Experience Theatre (HET) at UW-Milwaukee, has served as summer faculty at the School for Asia–Karuizawa in Japan and as faculty director of UW–Madison’s “The Studio” Creative Arts and Design residential learning community.

 A first-generation college student himself, Sims understands the realities faced by students who inhabit multiple identities, particularly when issues of race, gender, class, culture and sexual identity collide.